88saiba/otogiex/README.md

 ```

 # How To use
-Now you can use the gitpush alias to run Python scripts in the following way:
+Now you can use the gitpush alias to run elixir scripts in the following way:

 ```bash
 gitpush "what-message for ur commit"